 Welcome to our group website!

-My group focuses on experimental research on High Energy Density Plasmas, an extreme state of matter that exists in interior of stars and laser fusion plasma.
-Laser-based Inertial Confinement Fusion (ICF), known as Laser Fusion, is one of the two main approaches to obtain clean, reliable energies from fusion reactions in laboratories.
-It is challenging to create and diagnose such high temperature and density matter because of rapid cooling via radiation, diffusion and plasma expansion.
-Studying behaviors of these non-stationary and non-equilibrium plasmas helps us understand the evolution of stars and an efficient energy transfer mechanism to ignite laser fusion plasma for a potential clean energy source.
+My group focuses on experimental and numerical researches on High Energy Density (HED) Plasmas, extreme states of matter that exists in interior of stars and fusion plasmas.
+Inertial Confinement Fusion (ICF), known as Laser Fusion, is one of the two main approaches to harness clean, unlimited, reliable energies from fusion reactions in laboratories.
+Despite the huge potential, achieving ignition for sustainable fusion reactions is still a grand challenge even at the world largest laser facility, National Ignition Facility at Lawrence Livermore National Laboratory.
+Studying behaviors of non-stationary and non-equilibrium HED plasmas helps us understand details of fusion plasmas and the evolution of stars.

 - Laser Fusion (Inertial Confinement Fusion (ICF), advanced Fast Ignition (FI))